lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression/decompression behavior for each header field.
 In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes the compression residue which is transmitted in the same order as the one used by the Field Description in the Rule.
+The Rule also describes the Compression Residue is sent based on the regarding the same order as the one used by the Field Description in the Rule.

 The Context describes the header fields and its values with the following entries:

 * Field ID (FID) is a unique value to define the header field.

-* Field Length (FL) is the length of the field in bits for fixed values or a type (variable, token length) for variable values.
-The length of a header field is defined in the specific standard document.
+* Field Length (FL) is the length of the field in bits for fixed values or a type (variable, token length, ...) for Field Description length unknown at the rule creation.
+The length of a header field is defined in the specific protocol standard.

-* Field Position (FP): in case several occurences of a field exist in the header, FP indicatess which one is targeted.
+* Field Position (FP): indicating if several instances of a field exist in the headers which one is targeted.
 The default position is 1.

 * A direction indicator (DI) indicating the packet direction(s) this Field Description applies to.
 Three values are possible: